-Please note, in the following graphs, the regression equations and $R^2$ values for each line graph are provided.
+Please note, in the following graphs, the regression equations and R2 values for each line graph are provided.
 In the regression equations for these analyses, X is always the coefficient with respect to time; the X values are 1 (year 1), 2 (year 2) and so on.
 The X coefficient will have the units of the indicators, e.g., tons of soil erosion per bushel per year.
-The $R^2$ value explains the degree of correlation between the dependent variable Y and the independent variable a strong correlation with respect to time, e.g., a trend.
+The R2 value explains the degree of correlation between the dependent variable Y and the independent variable X. A high R2 value (close to 1) indicates that there is a strong correlation with respect to time, e.g., at rend.